Tuesday, November 28, 2023

 Players

 The 2022 season was the first season under Coach Lowry.
 As I've discussed over the years in these season end reviews, it seems like the majority of the player contracts for Indy Eleven have the appearance of 2 year contracts or 1 year contracts with a 2nd year option.
 The existing contracts, loans, and trades that happened this year make it another year where it could be difficult to accurately determine who will be returning next year.
-However, the all the roster movement also meant that Lowry brought in or released the players that he thought would make the team better.
+However, all the roster movement also meant that Lowry brought in or released the players that he thought would make the team better.
 Moving forward will likely be this core, while also bringing in depth at all positions.

 Based on my own opinions, here are what players from this year's roster that I can envision being somewhere else and who might be returning (not including the Academy players as they seem to fall under an even larger variable than the 1st team players):